 Is My A-Number the Same as My USCIS Case Number?

 No, these are distinct numbers.
 Your USCIS case number (also called receipt number) is the one USCIS assigns to your application.
 The government uses the Alien Registration Number to identify you as a person.
 The USCIS case number is 13 digits and always starts with three letters and then 10 numbers.
 Your A-number (seven to nine digits) remains the same across your documents, visas, or green cards.
 If you apply for a green card and then apply for citizenship later on, the two applications you fill out will have different USCIS case numbers, but the same A-number will be listed.
 If you see “USCIS#” or “USCIS number” on documentation that doesn’t use the word “case” after it, then you should use your Alien Registration Number in that instance.
 As you can see, it can get quite confusing, so we highly recommend trusting your immigration case with an experienced attorney.

 How Do I Check My Immigration Status?

 The receipt number is a unique 13-character identifier that USCIS provides for each application or petition it receives.
 The agency uses it to identify and track its cases.

 The receipt number consists of three letters-for example, EAC, WAC, LIN, SRC, NBC, MSC or IOE-and 10 numbers.
 You can find it on notices of action USCIS has sent you.

 Is My Social Security Number My Alien Registration Number?

-No. This is another important distinction and can cause confusion.
+No. This is another crucial distinction and can confuse.
 The Internal Revenue Service and Social Security office use the Social Security Number (SSN) to track a U.S. worker’s taxes, income, and other financial information.
 When you file your work permit in conjunction with your green card application, you can apply to get an SSN.
-Those with an SSN should keep it very confidential to avoid fraud and unauthorized credit applications.
+Those with an SSN should keep it confidential to avoid fraud and unauthorized credit applications.